Welcome to Directory of Gurudwaras Worldwide

-With the Sikh community in New Zealand increasing The New Zealand Sikh Society was developed in 1964, and the first New Zealand Sikh Temple was built in Hamilton in 1977 and another in 1986 in Otahuhu.
-With the increasing number of Sikhs in New Zealand an increasing number of gurudwaras are being built.
+With the Sikh community in New Zealand increasing, the New Zealand Sikh Society was developed in 1964, and the first New Zealand Sikh Temple was built in Hamilton in 1977 and another in 1986 in Otahuhu.
+With the increasing number of Sikhs in New Zealand, an increasing number of gurdwaras are being built.